ASSERT-KTH/yajta/README.md

 # yajta (Yet Another Java Tracing Agent)

-yajta is both a small library on top of javassist helping to insert probes in bytecode, and a agent built with this library that allow tracing method call at runtime of java programs.
+yajta is a extensible library for byte code probe insertion.
+Its built on top of javassist.
+It allow to build tracing agent but is not limited to this task.
+Probe insertion can be done both offline and at load time.
+So far, probe can be inserted only at the begining and the end of methods.
+Hopefully it will soon support insertion at any branching point.

+## Tracing agent

 Java agent tracing methods calls.